Duff McKagan: Personal life

 On May 28, 1988, McKagan married his first wife, Mandy Brixx; the couple divorced on April 1, 1990.
 In September 1992, he married Linda Johnson; this too ended in divorce in September 1995.
-On August 28, 1999, he married Susan Holmes.
-They have two daughters together.
+On August 28, 1999, he married Susan Holmes, a fashion model and designer.
+They have two daughters.
 McKagan and his family reside in Seattle.

 McKagan was one of the last people confirmed to have seen Nirvana frontman Kurt Cobain before he died on April 5, 1994.
 He sat next to Cobain on a flight from Los Angeles to Seattle on April 1.

 McKagan later recalled, "I didn't have any foresight that the guy was going to do what he did.
 I could tell he was bummed out, and I'd been that way before...
 I thought I'd ask him to come stay at my house; I turned around and he was gone."

 On May 10, 1994, at the age of 30, McKagan became gravely ill due to acute alcohol-induced pancreatitis, which caused his pancreas to swell to the size of a football and leak digestive enzymes into his body.
 He was taken to Northwest Hospital and Medical Center in Seattle, where he was monitored until the swelling had shrunk.
 McKagan was later told by his doctors that he would be dead within a month if he did not stop drinking.
 He had made previous efforts to overcome his addiction, but this health crisis was his incentive to get sober for good.
 In his autobiography, he attributed his sobriety to exercise; first through mountain biking and later, martial arts.

 McKagan has also claimed in his autobiography that the fictional product Duff Beer on The Simpsons was named after him, and has received no royalties, but Simpsons creator Matt Groening called the claim "absurd".
 Simpsons writer Mike Reiss similarly dismissed the claim in his memoir Springfield Confidential, stating that he'd "never heard of [McKagan]".

-A high school drop-out, McKagan enrolled in a basic finance course at Santa Monica Community College in 1994; he explained that going over the financial records from his Guns N' Roses days had made him want to understand the process more, stating, "I couldn't make sense of it.
+McKagan had dropped out of high school, but in 1994 enrolled in a basic finance course at Santa Monica Community College.
+He was motivated to enroll so he could understand the financial records from Guns N' Roses.
+He stated: "I couldn't make sense of [the financial paperwork].
 I didn't know how much we had made or lost on the tour.
 As a 30-year-old millionaire, how do I admit to somebody that I don't know what the fuck I'm doing?"

 In 2000, after attending several more classes at Seattle Central Community College, McKagan enrolled full-time at Seattle University's Albers School of Business and Economics.
-When Velvet Revolver took off in his final year as an undergraduate student, McKagan took a hiatus from business school to go on tour; as of 2011, he was still one quarter short of graduating.
+When Velvet Revolver took off in his final year as an undergraduate student, McKagan took a hiatus from business school to go on tour.
+As of 2011, he was still one quarter short of graduating.